 Be mindful of cylinder height.
 Consider woody material up to 2m.

 Estimate average Woody Height of live and dead.
-Litter counts, but not duff.

 Imagine a cloth is draped on all rooted fuels and litter – what is the average height of the cloth?

-Estimate Live and Dead Herbaceous % cover.
+Estimate Live and Dead Herbaceous % cover separately.

-Herbaceous: honeysuckle and blackberry are considered herbaceous along with grasses and other typical herbs
+Herbaceous: and blackberry are considered herbaceous along with grasses and other typical herbs

 Not Herbaceous (woody): salal, huckleberry, rhododendron, manzanita, brooms, poison oak, and other shrubs and trees